Watch the Cancer.Net Video: Basics of Cancer Surgery with Robert Sticca, MD, adapted from this content.

-When a patient with cancer undergoes surgery, a team of highly trained medical professionals works together to provide the best possible care.
-This team is led by a surgeon, often a surgical oncologist.
+When a person with cancer needs surgery, a team of highly trained medical professionals works together to provide the best possible care.
+A surgeon—often a surgical oncologist—leads this team.
 However, the type of surgeon will vary based on the type and stage of cancer.
-For example, urologists and urologic oncologists specialize in treating urologic cancers—including prostate, bladder, and kidney cancer—with surgery.
-Meanwhile, neurosurgeons treat brain cancers, thoracic surgeons treat lung cancers, and dermatologic surgeons treat some types of skin cancer.
-General surgeons also perform many cancer surgeries, including surgeries for breast cancer, skin cancer, colorectal cancer, and many other gastrointestinal cancers.
+For example, urologists and urologic oncologists specialize in treating urologic cancers, including prostate, bladder, and kidney cancers, with surgery.
+Neurosurgeons treat brain cancers, thoracic surgeons treat lung cancers, and dermatologic surgeons treat some types of skin cancer.
+In addition to specialists, general surgeons also perform a variety of cancer surgeries.

 Additional members of your health care team may include the following medical professionals:

 Anesthesiologist.
-An anesthesiologist is a doctor who cares for patients immediately before, during, and after surgery.
-The anesthesiologist gives you anesthesia (medication that blocks the awareness of pain during surgery and, in some cases, makes you unconscious) and monitors your vital signs (breathing, heart rate, and blood pressure) while identifying and treating any medical problems that may arise during the surgery or recovery period.
+An anesthesiologist is a doctor who cares for patients immediately before, during, and after surgery by giving anesthesia, which is medication that blocks your awareness of pain during surgery and, in some cases, makes you unconscious.
+An anesthesiologist also monitors your vital signs, such as breathing, heart rate, and blood pressure, and identifies and treats any medical problems that may arise during the surgery or recovery period.

-Operating room (OR) nurse/circulating nurse.
-OR nurses are registered nurses who assist the surgeon during surgery.
+Operating room nurse (also called an OR nurse or circulating nurse).
+OR nurses assist the surgeon during surgery.

 Recovery room nurses and staff.
 Recovery room nurses care for and monitor patients who have undergone major or minor surgery.

 Consultation and informed consent.
-Before treatment, you will meet with a surgeon who will review your record, perform a physical examination, evaluate the need for surgery, and discuss the potential risks and benefits of surgery.
-You will be asked to provide written permission for your doctor to perform surgery after you have been informed about your treatment options.
+Before treatment, you will meet with the surgeon or surgical team who will review your medical record, perform a physical examination, evaluate the need for surgery, and discuss the potential risks and benefits of the surgery, as well as possible alternatives to surgery.
+You will be asked to provide written permission for your doctor to perform surgery after you have been told about your treatment options.
 This process is called informed consent, and it gives you the opportunity to ask questions about the surgery.
 Your consent also means that you understand that there is no guarantee that the surgery will achieve the intended results.

 Preoperative tests.
 Before surgery, you may need certain tests.
-For example, you may have a blood test to identify your blood type (in case a blood transfusion is necessary), assess your risk of bleeding or infection, and check liver and kidney function.
-In addition, you may be asked to give a urine sample, have an electrocardiogram (EKG), or undergo imaging scans, such as computerized tomography (CT), magnetic resonance imaging (MRI), ultrasound, bone scan, or positron-emission tomography (PET).
-Talk with your doctor to learn what tests you will need.
+For example, you may have a blood test to identify your blood type in case a blood transfusion is needed, assess your risk of bleeding or infection, and check liver and kidney function.
+In addition, you may be asked to give a urine sample or have an electrocardiogram (EKG) or imaging scans.
+Imaging scans may include a computerized tomography (CT) scan, magnetic resonance imaging (MRI), an ultrasound, a bone scan, or a positron-emission tomography (PET) scan.
+Talk with your doctor to learn which tests you will need.

-What to wear/bring.
+What to wear and bring.
 When you arrive at the hospital, you may need to change into a hospital gown or remove clothing or jewelry that could interfere with the surgery.
 Leave jewelry and other valuables at home or with a family member in the waiting area.
-In addition, wear your eyeglasses on the morning of your surgery, rather than contact lenses, as it is easier to remove your glasses before surgery.
+In addition, wear your eyeglasses on the morning of your surgery, rather than contact lenses, because it is easier to remove your glasses before surgery.
 You may choose to bring your contact lenses, case, and solution to use once you are recovering from surgery.
-In most cases, you will also be asked not to wear makeup on the day of the surgical procedure.
+Usually, you will also be asked not to wear makeup on the day of the surgical procedure.

-- If there is a risk of blood loss during the operation and your procedure is more than four weeks away, you may want to bank (store) your own blood for use during your operation.
+- If there is a risk of blood loss during the operation and your procedure is more than four weeks away, you may want ask your surgical team if it would be helpful to have your blood drawn and stored in case it is needed during your operation.

 - Consider bringing a family member or friend on the day of surgery.
 After the surgery, your doctor will provide him or her with an update about how it went.